skoolkid/skoolkit/_sources/ref-files.txt

 ``AddressAnchor`` to ``{address:04x}``.

 Note that an address anchor that starts with an upper case letter (e.g.
-``#FF00``) will be interpreted as a skool macro, and so any template that could produce such an anchor should be avoided.
+``#FF00``) will be interpreted as a skool macro, and so any format string that could produce such an anchor should be avoided.

 +---------+-------------------------------------------------------------------+
 | Version | Changes                                                           |